 Read on to learn about the ongoing research on MS prevention

-When myelin is damaged, it makes it difficult for the brain to send signals to the rest of the body and within the brain itself.
+MS is an immune-mediated disease in which the body’s immune system attacks myelin.
+This fatty substance insulates and protects the nerve fibers of the central nervous system.
+When myelin is damaged, it’s difficult for the brain to send signals to the rest of the body and within the brain itself.

 The symptoms of MS vary from person to person.
 Common symptoms may include: